How to Remove Dashes in Excel

 End Sub

-It will remove the dashes from the number but also apply SSN format to the values, as you can see in the following example.
+It will remove the dashes from the number and apply the SSN format to the values, as shown in the following example.

 remove-dashboard-using-vba